fanryan/loanvet/README.md

 - `data/` - Raw and processed datasets
 - `notebooks/` - Jupyter notebooks for exploratory data analysis and modelling
 - `src/` - Source code for data import, cleaning, and feature engineering
-- `models/` - Saved pipelines, evaluation metrics, and feature importance artifacts
+- `models/` - Saved pipelines, evaluation metrics, and feature importance artefacts
 - `reports/` - Visualisations and reports
 - `features.md` - Documentation of engineered features and transformations